 All companies have been hit with shipping delays.
 Expedited shipping isn’t available, and you have to select a date that works for you, as shipping will not hold packages for you.

 You can expect to receive your first delivery within 10 to 15 business days, and your credit card will be charged on the first week of the desired month’s start date.

-You do need to have someone 21 or older sign, and shipments only arrive Monday through Friday during normal business hours (8 am to 5 pm).
-This is understandable, and not too different from many beers and wine subscriptions– but may prove inconvenient for some.
+You do need to have someone 21 or older sign for delivery, and shipments only arrive Monday through Friday during normal business hours (8 am to 5 pm).
+This is understandable, and not too different from many beer and wine subscriptions– but may prove inconvenient for some.

 The good news is that they offer up to three delivery tries if you miss the first one, and you can reschedule the delivery date as needed.
 They also provide tracking information.
 In the case of a missed delivery, call 1-800-200-2959.